data-gymnasia/courses/content/linear-algebra/content.md

   	\end{bmatrix} \right\\}$ is also a basis for $\mathbb{R}^2$.
 :::

+_{button.next-step} Continue_

+---

-A basis must balance two constraints: it must be long enough to span the space, and it must be short enough to avoid being linearly depndent.
+A basis must balance two constraints: it must be long enough to span the space, and it must be short enough to avoid being linearly dependent.
 Reason geometrically to solve the following exercises.

 ::: .exercise
 **Exercise**